There it is. The mental block. The brain fog is hindering you from coming up with great ideas for your content marketing campaigns.

 4. How Drift 138x Their Blog Traffic in Less Than a Year

-But how was Drift setting themselves apart from the countless other blogs out there?
+But how was Drift setting itself apart from the countless other blogs out there?

 Drift's blogging strategy included some other important factors, such as: